 MTV Mastermix (1990)

-I had the idea to make a show using the hooks of songs in music videos mixed well and interspersed with non sequitur spoken word based clips culled from previously produced spots or in house pieces.
-It was like a Top 40 Radio version of MTV.
-To supplant the material pulled from the MTV library we would create new transitions with whatever found audio that sounded cool: lots of Pop Will Eat Itself, R.Stevie Moore and classic hip hop with contributions from the Steinski spoken word collection among the many sources.
-I wanted a non-stop dance mix video show but there was no way to make it commercial free.
-At least now it can be viewed as a long piece: here I have a compilation of a few episodes with no breaks.
+I had the idea to make a clip show using the hooks of songs in music videos mixed well and interspersed with non sequitur spoken word based clips culled from previously produced spots or in house pieces.
+It was kind of like a mashed up Top 40 radio version of MTV.
+To glue together the videos pulled from the MTV library we created new video transitions mixed with whatever found audio that sounded cool: bites from Pop Will Eat Itself, R.Stevie Moore, Yello and music videos along with many contributions from the Steinski spoken word collection - physically absent Steinski was ever present in spirit after adding his voice to the mix.

 We chose voice actor Hank Stohl to perform the role of announcer.
 I had done many commercials with Hank as well as some wonderful but lost comedy recordings.
 A really talented and funny guy he was known for his TV kid's puppet show and later as an actor and voice work.